Gross Reservoir Expansion Project

 Is this project really needed?

 Yes.
 The Gross Reservoir Expansion Project is important in protecting against potential catastrophic events such as fires, landslides, floods, drought and infrastructure failures.
 Shortfalls in our overall water storage system could occur as early as 2022 if we don’t increase storage capacity.
+Expanding Gross Reservoir provides that storage capacity, but the project will take several years and must begin before a crisis is upon us.

 If a greater level of water conservation were required in the Denver Metro Area, could we postpone or not need to build this project?